 Parents and careers will be involved in the process and take an active role in supporting their child's positive behaviours.
-Staff will liaise with the SENCO and if deemed necessary, the child will be put on an individual behaviour plan (IBP)
+Staff will liaise with the SENCO and if deemed necessary, the child will be put on an individual positive support plan (PSP).